SteveVu2212/Search-Algorithms-for-Hyperparameter-Optimization/README.md

 * Annealing Search (anneal_search)
 * Tree-structured Parzen Estimators Search (tpe_search)

+The project applied those search algorithms to two classification models
+* Convolutional Neural Network (CNN) - Functional API to classify handwritten digits
-The project employed GradientBoostingClassifier to identify patients in the breast cancer dataset from Sklearn.
+* Gradient Boosting to identify patients with breast cancer

+Below is the outcome of the GradientBoostingClassifier.
 While 62.7% of patients were healthy, accuracy was used as a predictive performance metric.

 # Outcome